Bourkekev/ms1-music-school/README.md

 - [Contact page desktop wireframe](https://github.com/Bourkekev/ms1-music-school/blob/master/wireframes/Contact%20-%20Music%20School.png)

 ### Surface
 This is the sensory design section of a website, or how it looks, feels and sounds.
 I wanted the design to be clean and the colour scheme to be light and refreshing.
 I decided on a pastel green as Green makes you feel optimistic and refreshed, and Green symbolizes health, new beginnings and wealth, according to [this article on 99 designs](https://99designs.ie/blog/tips/how-color-impacts-emotions-and-behaviors/).
+This would be my primary colour.

 Also Spotify, currently the largest music streaming service in the world uses green in it's logo and designs, which likely represents freshness and vitality, something essential to a music brand.
 For reference see point 29 here - (https://piktochart.com/blog/inspirational-brand-colors/).
 However, I did not want it as vibrant or bright as the Spotify green, and leaning more toward the blue spectrum more like AirBnb.

 <details>
     <summary> ** For more on how I chose the colour scheme expand this section ** </summary>

 As a starting point I took the green from the AirBnb colour scheme, but wanted it darker for the logo, as I felt it was a bit bright.
-Using illustrator I used brightness in the HSB color and darkened the colour by 10%.
+Using Illustrator I used brightness in the HSB color and darkened the colour by 10%.
 Then I put this colour (#008c7e) into [Adobe Color](https://color.adobe.com/create) and I wanted other colour options so chose Complementary, which would give me a contrasting colour.
 It also gave me a darker (#004039) and brighter green  (#16D9C5) colour.
 The complementary colour was an orangey-brown colour, though I felt the lighter one was a bit muddy looking so I increased the brightness by 20%.
+This would be my secondary colour.
 This was the final main colour scheme:

 ![Colour Scheme](design/color-scheme.adobe.com.png "Colour Scheme")